dustatron/epicodus-digital-passport/README.md

 Behavoir | Input | Output
 :---------:|:------:|:------:
+The program takes in a location and other properties and stores them in an object | 'portland' | nothing yet.
-The program takes in input and console.log a 'click' | 'any word' | 'click' The program takes in any words and console logs the output | 'learning to code' | 'learning to code'
+The program takes locations and prints them to the page | 'object' | 'shows contents' The program shows details when a user clicks on a locations name | click | shows location details.

 ## Support